Mamootove/Python/README.md

-This shit is my py shit
+This is my Py shit.
 So I can access it wherever needed